Skip to main content

 Introduction

-The core design philosophy of the Wave programming language is to balance low-level performance with high-level abstraction, providing an efficient and flexible environment for software development.
-This section introduces the basic components of a Wave program: functions and variables.
-These components are essential in structuring logic and managing data within a program.
-Understanding how to define and work with functions and variables allows you to maximize the potential of Wave.
+The core design philosophy of the Wave programming language is to maintain a balance between low-level performance and high-level abstraction, thereby providing an efficient and flexible software development environment.
+In this section, we introduce the most fundamental elements of a Wave program: functions and variables.

 Function

-In Wave, a function acts as a reusable block of code that can be executed independently.
-Functions encapsulate specific actions and allow them to be called as needed throughout the program.
-This enables you to perform calculations, manage I/O operations, or separate code into manageable units.
+In Wave, a function is a reusable block of code that can be executed independently.
+It can group specific actions or calculations as one unit and can be called whenever needed throughout the program.

 Defining Functions

-A basic function in Wave is defined as follows:
+The most basic form of function definition in Wave is as follows.

 fun main() {